 Food consumption data

-The food consumption data collected by EFSA play a key role in the evaluation of the risks related to possible hazards in food in the European Union (EU) and allows estimates of consumers’ exposure to such hazards, a fundamental step in EFSA’s risk assessment work.
-EFSA’s scientists are constantly developing the food consumption data available to support food safety risk assessment.
+The database plays a key role in the evaluation of the risks related to possible hazards in food in the EU and allows estimates of consumer exposure to such hazards, a fundamental step in EFSA’s risk assessment work.
+The database is also relevant to other fields of EFSA’s work, such as the assessment of nutrient intakes of the EU population.